Tip #1: Sign Up and Save

 As you can see, the monthly premium and deductible are not the only costs associated with an HDHP.
 You also have to consider the initial out-of-pocket costs, the coinsurance (how much the insurance company pays once your deductible is met), and the out-of-pocket maximum (the maximum amount you'd have to pay in a given year).

-A High-Deductible Health Plan could be right for you if you're generally healthy, don't anticipate any major upcoming health care costs, and aren't planning any major surgeries in 2020.
+A high-deductible health plan could be right for you if you're generally healthy, don't anticipate any major upcoming health care costs and aren't planning any major surgeries in 2021.

-If you’re considering one of these plans, you should also consider setting aside money in an emergency fund or a Health Savings Account to help you pay for out-of-pocket costs.
+If you’re considering one of these plans, you should also consider setting aside money in an emergency fund or a health savings account (HSA) to help you pay for out-of-pocket costs.

 Ready to choose an HDHP?
 Choose one that includes Aurora Health Care.